Porges/ways-to-play/src/games/tic-tac-toe/index.md

 Children playing a <em>different</em> game of ‘tick-tack-toe’ (by F. J. Shields, as reproduced in @MagazineOfArt [p.
 136]).
 {% imageEnd %}

 The same rhyme and name were also used for an unrelated game, using a circular board, in which a player would attempt to locate high-scoring sections of a circle while blindfolded.[@GamesBookForBoysAndGirls p.
 55]

 There seems to be a distinction we can draw between languages that have folkish names and those that have more functional names derived from the outward appearance or goal of the game.

 {% aside %}@SkeatTitTatTo also gives the Frisian name “<span lang="ofs">Tik-Tak-Tuk</span>” as a possible source for the English phrase, but after examining his source,[@Koolman p.
 410] it is the name of a different game similar to <span lang="de">Rösselsprungrätsel</span>.
 However, it does come with its own rhyming phrase: <span lang="nl">„tik-tak-tuk, hê sitt in ’t huk”</span>.
-Interestingly, “Tik-Tak-Tuk” is also the name of the game in Indonesian.{% endaside %}
+Interestingly, “<span lang="id" class="aka">Tik-Tak-Tuk</span>” is also the name of the game in Indonesian.{% endaside %}

-In the ‘folkish’ group we have examples like the Dutch ‘<span lang="nl">tik tak tol</span>’,[@Fiske p.
-122] or ‘<span lang="nl">boter-kaas-en-eieren</span>’ (‘butter cheese and eggs’); and the Swedish ‘<span lang="sv">tripp, trapp, trull</span>’.[@Fiske p.
+In the ‘folkish’ group we have examples like the Dutch ‘<span lang="nl" class="aka">tik tak tol</span>’,[@Fiske p.
+122] or ‘<span class="aka" lang="nl">boter-kaas-en-eieren</span>’ (‘butter cheese and eggs’); and the Swedish ‘<span lang="sv" class="aka">tripp, trapp, trull</span>’.[@Fiske p.
 137]

-Like the English names, one Dutch name (<span lang="nl">boter, melk, kaas</span>) is derived from a rhyme:[@WinningWaysV3 p.
+Like the English names, one Dutch name (<span lang="nl" class="aka">boter, melk, kaas</span>) is derived from a rhyme:[@WinningWaysV3 p.
 732]

 <div class="multi text-center">
   <p lang="nl">Boter, melk, kaas,<br />ik ben de baas.</p>